Arlene Francis: Career

 Francis was the emcee on the last episodes of The Comeback Story, a short-lived 1954 reality show on ABC in which mostly celebrities shared stories of having overcome adversity in their personal lives.

 Francis was a pioneer for women on television, one of the first to host a program that was not musical or dramatic in nature.
 From 1954 to 1957, she was host and editor-in-chief of Home, NBC's hour-long daytime magazine program oriented toward women, which was conceived by network president Pat Weaver to complement the network's Today and Tonight programs.
 In 1954, she appeared on the cover of Newsweek magazine.
-She hosted Talent Patrol in the mid 1950s.
+She hosted Talent Patrol in the mid-1950s.
 In 1962, Francis was one of numerous people recruited to guest host Tonight during an interval period before Johnny Carson took over as host from Jack Paar.
 This made her the first woman to host not only Tonight but a national late-night U.S. network talk show.
+In November 1961, she hosted The Price is Right for Bill Cullen while he was on vacation.

 She acted in a few Hollywood films, debuting in the role of a streetwalker who falls prey to mad scientist Bela Lugosi in Murders in the Rue Morgue (1932).
 In her memoir, Francis said she was cast for the movie even though her only acting experience at the time was in a small Shakespearean production in a convent school she had attended.
 Some sixteen years later, she appeared in the film version of Arthur Miller's play All My Sons (1948) with Edward G. Robinson.

 In the 1960s, Francis made three films: One, Two, Three (1961), directed by Billy Wilder and filmed in Munich, in which she played James Cagney's wife; The Thrill of It All (1963) with Doris Day and James Garner; and, in 1968, the television version of the play Laura, which she had played on stage several times.
 Her final film performance was in Wilder's Fedora (1978).

 In 1978, Francis wrote her autobiography, Arlene Francis: A Memoir, with longtime friend Florence Rome.
 In 1960, she wrote That Certain Something: The Magic of Charm, and she published a cookbook, No Time for Cooking, in 1961.
-She was a member of the Peabody Awards Board of Jurors from 1980–82.
+She was a member of the Peabody Awards Board of Jurors from 1980 to 1982.
 Francis also guested on television programs including Mrs. G. Goes to College in 1962 in the episode "The Mother Affair".

+Francis made sporadic television appearances throughout the 1980s, with her final appearances being during Mark Goodson's birthday party and on The Howard Stern Show with Robin Quivers and Kitty Carlisle, in 1991.